-Risks associated with this fund
+The main risks associated with this fund

-For any past performance shown, please note that past performance is not a guide to future
+For any past performance shown, please note that past performance is not a guide to future performance.

 The value and income from the fund's assets will go down as well as up.
 This will cause the value of your investment to fall as well as rise.
-There is no quarantee that the fund will achieve its objective and you may get back less than you originally invested.
+There is no guarantee that the fund will achieve its objective and you may get back less than you originally invested.

-An 'absolute return' fund may not move in line with market trends or fully benefit from a
+An 'absolute return' fund may not move in line with market trends or fully benefit from a positive market environment

 The fund may use derivatives to profit from an expected rise or fall in the value of an asset.
 Should the asset's value vary in an unexpected way, the fund will incur a loss.
 The fund's use of derivatives may be extensive and exceed the value of its assets (leverage).
-This has the effect of magnifying the size of losses and gains, resulting in greater fluctuations in the value
+This has the effect of magnifying the size of losses and gains, resulting in greater fluctuations in the value of the fund